-Just under an hour and a half north of Boston on I-95 is the coastal town of Newburyport, which has a waterfront downtown area filled with brownstones, shops, and restaurants.
+Just under an hour north of Boston on I-95 is the coastal town of Newburyport, which has a waterfront downtown area filled with brownstones, shops, and restaurants.
 Those who live in or visit Newburyport are typically big fans of Plum Island, and one of the best things to do there is visit the beach.

 From Boston, take I-93 North to Exit 37A to get onto I-95 North.
 Then you'll take Exit 57 for Route 113 East, which will take you through Newburyport and Newbury.
 Details on exact directions once you're in the area can be found here.
 Once you're there, you'll find several parking lots on the Parker River Wildlife Refuge, but unfortunately most are small.
 Try to get into Parking Lot #1 on the left, but keep in mind that there can be a wait to get into any of the lots during the summer.
 There is a much bigger parking lot that you can get to by turning left onto Norther Boulevard and following it to the North Point of Plum Island.

 About the same distance from Boston as Newburyport, but in a slightly different direction, is Gloucester.
 This is another beautiful beach town and home to one of the best beaches in Massachusetts, Good Harbor Beach.
 Here you'll take in views of the Twin Lighthouses on Thatcher Island and Salt Island as you relax on the white sand beach.
 At low tide, you can even walk out to them.
 Keep in mind that this beach has a "Carry In-Carry Out" policy, so plan to bring a trash bag.